2022 CS U.S. International Figure Skating Classic: Background

+The ISU published the initial list of entrants on August 18, 2022.
+The 2022 U.S. International Classic was held from September 12 to 15 at the Olympic Center in Lake Placid, New York.

 Required performance elements

 Single skating

-Men competing in single skating performed their short programs on Tuesday, September 13, while women performed theirs on Wednesday, September 14.
+Men competing in single skating performed their short programs on September 13, while women performed theirs on September 14.
 Lasting no more than 2 minutes 40 seconds, the short program had to include the following elements:

 For men: one double or triple Axel; one triple or quadruple jump; one jump combination consisting of a double jump and a triple jump, two triple jumps, or a quadruple jump and a double jump or triple jump; one flying spin; one camel spin or sit spin with a change of foot; one spin combination with a change of foot; and a step sequence using the full ice surface.

 For women: one double or triple Axel; one triple jump; one jump combination consisting of a double jump and a triple jump, or two triple jumps; one flying spin; one layback spin, sideways leaning spin, camel spin, or sit spin without a change of foot; one spin combination with a change of foot; and one step sequence using the full ice surface.

-Men performed their free skates on Wednesday, September 14, while women performed theirs on Thursday, September 15.
-The free skate performance for both men and women could last no more than 4 minutes, and had to include the following: seven jump elements, of which one had to be an Axel-type jump; three spins, of which one had to be a spin combination, one had to be a flying spin, and one had to be a spin with only one position; a step sequence; and a choreographic sequence.
+Men performed their free skates on September 14, while women performed theirs on September 15.
+The free skate for both men and women could last no more than 4 minutes, and had to include the following: seven jump elements, of which one had to be an Axel-type jump; three spins, of which one had to be a spin combination, one a flying spin, and one a spin with only one position; a step sequence; and a choreographic sequence.

 Pairs

-Couples competing in pair skating performed their short programs on Tuesday, September 13.
+Couples competing in pair skating performed their short programs on September 13.
 Lasting no more than 2 minutes 40 seconds, the short program had to include the following elements: one pair lift, one double or triple twist lift, one double or triple throw jump, one double or triple solo jump, one solo spin combination with a change of foot, one death spiral, and a step sequence using the full ice surface.

-Couples performed their free skates on Wednesday, September 14.
-The free skate performance could last no more than 4 minutes, and had to include the following: three pair lifts, of which one has to be a twist lift; two different throw jumps; one solo jump; one jump combination or sequence; one pair spin combination; one death spiral; and a choreographic sequence.
+Couples performed their free skates on September 14.
+The free skate could last no more than 4 minutes, and had to include the following: three pair lifts, of which one has to be a twist lift; two different throw jumps; one solo jump; one jump combination or sequence; one pair spin combination; one death spiral; and a choreographic sequence.